Update on what happened across the GNOME project in the week from May 20 to May 27.

 antoniof reports

 Solid improvements are coming to the GTK 4 port of Files.
-This week, with the help of Corey Berla and advice from Alexander Mikhaylenko, I’ve enhanced the experience for mouse users without hindering future improvements for touch users.
+This week, with the help of Corey Berla and advice from Alice (she/her), I’ve enhanced the experience for mouse users without hindering future improvements for touch users.
 As a new feature, now the middle button can be used to open multiple selected files at once.

 A sandbox to learn and prototype with GNOME technologies.